Published 28 Jan 2022

 iAuditor by SafetyCulture is a versatile mobile inspection and checklist app that can help streamline your safety observations.
 No need for multiple devices and applications to capture photos and create a detailed report.
 Conduct your safety observations using a hand-held device and generate a final PDF report without leaving the site.
 Capture photos, add detailed notes, and assign corrective measures in a few taps.

-To save you time we have created these three safety observation report templates which cover general, construction, and warehouse industries.
+To save you time we have created these safety observation report templates which cover general, construction, and warehouse industries.
 Download and customize them for free:

 Featured Safety Observation Reports